UBC-MOAD/docs/contributing.rst

     (moad-docs)$ firefox _build/html/index.html

-If you have write access to the `repository`_ on Bitbucket, whenever you push changes to Bitbucket the documentation is automatically re-built and rendered at https://ubc-moad-docs.readthedocs.io/en/latest/.
+If you have write access to the `repository`_ on GitHub, whenever you push changes to GitHub the documentation is automatically re-built and rendered at https://ubc-moad-docs.readthedocs.io/en/latest/.

 .. _MOAD-DocsLinkCheckingTheDocumentation: